gwu-montreal/gwumtl.com/src/content/en/codeofconduct.md

 - Try to treat criticism and call outs as gifts, rather than personal attacks.
 They may hurt, but they’re also a necessary part of learning to work together.

   If you’re feeling defensive or are unsure how to react, try this [helpful guide created by Dietrich Squinkifer](http://games.squinky.me/calledout/).

 - Respect people’s pronouns and ask if you don’t know which pronouns a person uses.

   If you are unfamiliar with the various pronouns in use in the english language, check out the website “[Pronoun Island](http://pronoun.is)”.
 For a french-language resource, see [this guide](https://libraryguides.mcgill.ca/ecritureinclusive/pronoms).

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.
 - Be mindful of your surroundings and of your fellow participants.
 Alert committee members if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
 - Practice good consent culture.
 Ask if you can engage with people and NEVER touch someone without their given consent.
   - When asking for consent, aside form verbal consent also take into account peoples body language (leaning away, crossed arms).
   - Be aware of power dynamics and take them into account when dealing with consent.
 Examples include: social status, hiring capacity and priviledge (race, gender, middle class, english speaking)
   - If someone gives you a “No”, treat is as a gift that this person can share their authentic boundries with you.

 ## Unacceptable Behaviour

 The following behaviors are considered harassment and are unacceptable within our community:

 - Punching down.
 This refers to actions or speech that targets people who are marginalized and/or have less structural power than the person speaking or acting.
 This may include:
   - Violence or threats of violence directed against a marginalized person or any member of the community.
   - Sexist, racist, homophobic, transphobic, ableist, classist or otherwise discriminatory jokes and language.
   - Personal insults related to gender, sexual orientation, race, class, religion, body shape, or disability.
 - Posting or displaying sexually explicit or violent material.
-- Posting or threatening to post other people’s personally identifying information (“doxing”) or expose their participation in GWU.
+- Posting or threatening to post other people’s personally identifying information (“doxing”) or expose their participation in GWU Montréal.

   This includes posting material that is not anonymized properly without consent.

 - Inappropriate or non-consensual photography, filming or recording of online conversations or at events, especially pertaining to the previous point (anonymity).
 - Inappropriate physical contact.
 You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
 This includes: sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.